halkyonio/primaza-poc/README.md

   vault kv get -mount=secret primaza/fruits
   ```

-- Create now different records to let Primaza to access the local cluster,
+- Create now different records to let Primaza to access the local cluster, discover the services, claim a service using the credentials stored under vault
   ```bash
   // When deployed on kubernetes export PRIMAZA_URL=primaza.<VM_IP>.nip.io